 It’s commonly believed by many players who use a shaft that’s too stiff that a mishit is due to their shaft being too weak.
-Whereas, in case the shot is a mishit when using a shaft that’s too stiff, it would result in a slice from left to right for a right-handed player,or a push-slice.
-As without correct shaft flex, the clubhead would not release, and the clubface would be open at impact.
+Whereas in case the shot is a mishit when using a shaft that’s too stiff, it would result in a slice from left to right for a right-handed player, or a push-slice.
+Without correct shaft flex, the clubhead would not release, and the clubface would be open at impact.

 On the other hand, when using a shaft that’s too weak, it’ll flex excessively when you swing it.
 This would result in an inconsistent release point.
 The shot hit would create an extra spin causing the golf ball to travel in various directions.
-Usually the ball draws from right to left for right-handed golfers, and has a high flight.
+Usually, the golf ball draws from right to left for right-handed golfers and has a high flight.

 Regular vs Stiff Shaft Driver Distance Examined

-As we discussed before, the shaft flex can make a difference to the driver carry distance.
+As we discussed before, the shaft flex can make a difference to the driver’s carry distance.

 The driving distance is how farther you usually strike the ball off the tee to where it lands with the driver and most of your woods.
 Try it out at the driving range or ask a partner to note the landing spot of your hits and then measure.

-For regular shaft drivers, the driver carry distance is usually 210 to 240 yards.
-Whereas for stiff shaft drivers, the driver carry distance typically measures 240 to 260 yards.
+For regular shaft drivers, the driver carries distance is usually 210 to 240 yards.
+Whereas for stiff shaft drivers, the driver carries distance typically measures 240 to 260 yards.

 Being able to hit the golf ball long distances can be a great confidence booster and impress your fellow golfers.
 But if the ball doesn’t travel in the direction you intended it to go, it isn’t of much use.
 If you’re able to cover more distance but not with accuracy while using a driver with a regular flex, consider switching to a stiff shaft.

 If you’ve gotten hold of the right club, you won’t have to swing faster.
-As a stiff shaft would provide the golfer with a bit more control with the swing.
+A stiff shaft would provide the golfer with a bit more control over the swing.